-Stabilizing yourself when hiking on rocky trails, propping up a backpack, reaching fallen items or trash off the side of the trail, monopod for taking pictures, a crutch if you turn an ankle, reaching out to someone who’s slipped down a hillside or fallen in the water, pulling fellow hikers across streams that can be jumped, pulling fellow hikers up steep trail sections, standing up with a heavy pack on, and best of all, leaning on to catch your breath and take in a great view.
+Stabilizing yourself when hiking on rocky trails, propping up a backpack, reaching fallen items or trash off the side of the trail, catching yourself when you trip on a root, a monopod for taking pictures, a crutch if you turn an ankle, reaching out to someone who’s slipped down a hillside or fallen in the water, pulling fellow hikers across streams that can be jumped, pulling fellow hikers up steep trail sections, standing up straight with a heavy pack on, and best of all, leaning on to catch your breath and take in a great view.

 Get Yourself a Wood Hiking Stick

 Nothing can be easier than getting your hands on a wood hiking stick.
 The original Boy Scout Handbook recommends a broom handle — still a sound suggestion today.
 Most scout shops sell commercial hiking sticks.